• Skip to primary navigation

 • Cover the dough with plastic wrap and refrigerate for an hour or so.

 • Bake for 15 to 20 minutes or until the edges begin to brown (less if using a thinner metal cookie sheet, so watch them carefully starting around 10 minutes).
-Allow the cookies to cool on the cookie sheet.
-I don't know why, but that helps them to be moist and gooey.
+Allow cookies to cool on the baking sheet for 5-10 minutes, then transfer to a wire rack.

 Nutrition